Exabyte-io/exabyte-application-flavors/test/pythonml/README.md

 ### `unit_shortnames`

 For convenience, we shorten the names of the flavors a bit to aid in defining the tests.
-For example, we might call " pyml:data_input:read_csv:pandas.j2.py" instead "IO_readCSV" for brevity.
+For example, we might call " pyml:data_input:read_csv:pandas.pyi" instead "IO_readCSV" for brevity.
 The shortnames are organized by category.
 See commentary in this section of the YAML file for more information.

 ### `tests`